 · Jon Barclay · 8 min read

-Microsoft SharePoint, OneDrive, and Teams have become the backbone of how universities operate.
-Research gets shared, policies get drafted, committees collaborate, and day-to-day administrative work moves through these platforms constantly.
+Microsoft SharePoint, OneDrive, and Teams are how universities run.
+Research gets shared, policies get drafted, committees collaborate, admin work flows through these platforms all day.
+That’s how it should be.

 So we built our own.

-Higher education has a very specific collaboration problem.
+Higher education has a specific collaboration problem.

 We want sharing to be easy.
-Faculty collaborate with outside researchers.
-Staff work across departments.
-Students need access to files from multiple systems and groups.
+Faculty collaborate with outside researchers, staff work across departments, students need access to files from multiple systems and groups.
 But universities also carry FERPA-regulated student data, HR records, financial information, health-related documentation, and a long tail of other sensitive content.
-In practice, that means one overly broad link in SharePoint or OneDrive can have consequences far beyond the person who clicked “Share.”
+One overly broad link in SharePoint can have consequences far beyond the person who clicked “Share.”

-What ShareSentinel Does
+What ShareSentinel does

-The sensitivity model is intentionally simple and tiered:
+The sensitivity model is simple and tiered:

 Architecture

-ShareSentinel runs as a Docker Compose application with five containers:
+ShareSentinel runs as a Docker Compose application with five containers.

-Getting Started
+Getting started

-To run ShareSentinel, you will need:
+To run ShareSentinel you need:

 - Docker